-The Pembrokeshire Coast Path, 186 miles of breathtaking coastal scenery.
-What could be better than starting out to walk the path all the way to St Dogmaels from the half mile long, flat sandy beach at Amroth.
+What could be better than starting out to walk the coast path all the way to St Dogmaels from the half-mile long, flat sandy beach at Amroth.

 The southern start of the path, Amroth has pubs, cafes and shops for essential energy and walking supplies.
 If you have time for a paddle when the tide is out, look out for the remains of a petrified forest, destroyed 7000 years ago where fossilised animal bones and Neolithic flints have been found.